Nereid Avenue station

-The Nereid Avenue station (/ˈnɪəriᵻd/ NEER-ee-id; formerly East 238th Street station) is a local station on the IRT White Plains Road Line of the New York City Subway, located at the intersection of Nereid Avenue (East 238th Street) and White Plains Road in the Bronx.
+The Nereid Avenue station (/ˈnɪəriᵻd/ NEER-ee-id; formerly East 238th Street station) is a local station on the IRT White Plains Road Line of the New York City Subway, located at the intersection of Nereid Avenue (East 238th Street) and White Plains Road in the Wakefield neighborhood of the Bronx.
 It is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.
 Nereid Avenue is the northern terminal for all peak-direction rush-hour 5 trains that use this branch.
 However, all 2 trains terminate at the next stop, Wakefield–241st Street.

 History

 This station was built under the Dual Contracts.
 On March 3, 1917, IRT White Plains Road Line was extended from East 177th Street–East Tremont Avenue to East 219th Street–White Plains Road, providing the Bronx communities of Williamsbridge and Wakefield with access to rapid transit service.
 Service was initially operated as a four-car shuttle from 177th Street due to the power conditions at the time.
 An extension to 238th Street, including the 225th Street and 233rd Street stations, finally opened on March 31, 1917.
 On July 18, 1917, at the request of local residents near the station, the New York Public Service Commission changed the name of the station from Nereid Avenue to East 238th Street.

 On December 13, 1920, the final portion of the line opened, extending the line from its previous terminal at 238th Street to the line's permanent terminus at 241st Street.
 This portion of the line had its opening delayed, owing to construction on the line between the two stations for the construction of the 239th Street Yard to the north of 238th Street.
 Additional time was required to modify the structure to avoid a grade crossing at the entrance to the yard.
 The city government took over the IRT's operations on June 12, 1940.

 The station was renovated in 2007 at a cost of $14.46 million.